 27) If I had to pick between living surrounded by forests, lakes, and mountains, or the sea, I would choose the former.
 In fact, I DID make that choice, and I only regret it briefly on some January days.

 28) One of my favorite flowers is Peony.
 The book "The Language of flowers" spoiled that for me a little, but it was an amazing book non-the-less.

-29) I am a level 2 scuba-diver and have dived in a boat-wreck and at night, as part of my certification.
+29) I am a level 2 scuba-diver and have dived in a boat-wreck and at night, as part of my certification process.
 Thrilling experiences!

 30) I have a collection of G-Shock watches.
 Well, a shared collection with my husband, as they are Unisex.
 Love them.

 31) I don't like Broadway shows.
 At all.
-I went to a few, including "Wicked" which was highly acclaimed, but I don't like the singing in the middle of the performance, it literally annoys me and I can't help but roll my eyes.
+I went to a few, including "Wicked" which was highly acclaimed, but I don't like the singing in the middle of the performance.
+It literally annoys me and I can't help but roll my eyes.

 32) My alcoholic beverage of choice is an extra-dirty vodka martini.
 But since I'm a light-weight I only take a few sips of it and switch over to a light beer.
 I also like white wine and occasionally have half a glass for dinner and pretend it's good for my heart (it's all in the mind, anyway ;0)

 33) My home-town in Israel is right on the Mediterranean Sea and is surrounded by dunes.
 In fact, my mom's home-office has an incredible front-line view of the dunes.
 I promise to do some LIVE broadcasts from there next time I go for a visit.

 34) I make my own essential oil combinations and bath and body products.
 As a Biotechnology major who took many Chem classes, I thought for a minute to work for the perfume industry, since I love both chemistry and perfumes.
 I'm glad I didn't, but I still enjoy creating my own perfumes and buying fancy home-made bath and body products.